Last Updated on September 24, 2022 by ellen

 Even with a loving breed, animals can cause damage to your lawn and garden.
 In addition to removing plant roots, destroying flowers, and digging holes, the damage to your lawn, in general, can be extensive.

-When using this spray on furniture, carpet, or flooring, always test for safety in a small out of the way area to be sure the color won’t be damaged.
+When using this dog repellent sprays on furniture, carpet, or flooring, always test for safety in a small out-of-the-way area to be sure the color won’t be damaged.

 White vinegar is very safe for pets but it’s a smell that they do not like.
 You will mix 1 part white vinegar with 3 parts water.
 Then, spray vinegar in areas you want your dog to avoid.
 Just be aware that vinegar will kill plants in your garden if it is sprayed directly on them.